-For long hair, adding lots of layers works great for women with thick hair and can go for a more feathered look.
+On long hair, adding lots of choppy layers to your modern shag haircut works if you have thick hair and want more feathered hair.

-For naturally curly hair, it’s a a nice way to freshen up your locks and loose the frizz.
+For naturally curly hair, this layered hair cut a nice way to freshen up your locks and lose the frizz.

 Style a shag haircut with texturizing sprays, moisture creams and oils, and hairspray for an all-day, lived-in vibe.

 So, before your next hair appointment, check out these photos of the shag haircut.